Pauline Wengeroff: Biography and writing

 Wengeroff writes of the conversion of two sons, Simon (Semyon) and Volodya, when they faced anti-Jewish restrictions.
 For a woman raised as she was, this was the worst of tragedies which however, she historicizes, explaining it in the absence of a Judaism taught meaningfully by both parents, combined with Jew-hatred in the world in which talented children sought success.
 In fact, a daughter, Faina, unmentioned in the Memoirs, also converted, and not opportunistically.
 Wengeroff had seven children; in the Memoirs she speaks only of four, a seemingly bizarre omission in putative memoirs of a "grandmother" (Wengeroff does not mention any grandchildren though she had quite a few).
 None of her biological offspring maintained any living connection to things Jewish.

 Wengeroff, however, took cheer in the emerging "generation of return" in the later nineteenth century: Jewish youth who sought knowledge about and connection to Jewish culture, wishing to revive this in modern ways.
 She was a Herzlian Zionism and corresponded briefly with Theodor Herzl, whose project she backed wholeheartedly.

 After years of striving and competition for success Chonon Wengeroff became director of the Commercial Bank in Minsk and served the City Council from 1880 to 1892.
 In Minsk, Pauline Wengeroff and her husband founded vocational schools for poor Jewish children.
 She insisted on Jewish observance in the schools that she had been unable to enforce in her own home.

 Wengeroff was also patron to various Jewish artists.

-Several of Wengeroff's children were very accomplished: Semyon (Simon) Vengerov was a founder of Russian literary criticism.
+Throughout their lives, several of Wengeroff's children pursued different career paths.
+Semyon (Simon) Vengerov was a founder of Russian literary criticism.
 Isabella Vengerova was a prominent pianist and teacher of music.
 Zinaida Vengerova was a prolific, accomplished Symbolist and feminist author and critic.